thorgate/pyasice/README.md

 ### SignedProperties

-The XML section of `SignedProperties` consists of, at least :question:, the `SigningTime`, `SigningCertificate` and `SignaturePolicyIdentifer` elements.
+The XML section of `SignedProperties` consists of, [at least](https://www.w3.org/TR/XAdES/#IDAEAD1B), the `SigningTime`, `SigningCertificate` and `SignaturePolicyIdentifer` elements.

+:question: The signatures returned by e.g. [Dokobit](https://dokobit.ee), do not contain the `SignaturePolicyIdentifer` node.

 #### SigningTime

-Is a timestamp in ISO 8601 format.
+A timestamp in ISO 8601 format.

 #### SignaturePolicyIdentifier